TEXT THE DOJO — Info • Videos • Free Intro Class

 Ryu is mainly used as a suffix meaning style, system or school(Ex: Danzan-Ryu).
 Dojo is a Japanese term which literally means “the place of the way“ and is the training hall where martial arts are taught.

-Is this mixed martial arts (MMA)?
+Is this MMA sport martial arts?

 No. Mixed Martial Arts(MMA) generally refers to the newer SPORT martial arts.
 We are not sport arts (”Budo“).
 We are war arts (”Bujutsu”).